mlle-aadf/eWearEmporium/README.md

-## Shop All :shopping_cart:
+## Shop All :eyes:

-In this page, you’ll be able to view all of the products that we have to offer at E-Wear Emporium.
+In this page, you’ll be able to view all of the products that we have to offer at **E-Wear Emporium**.